-SBP is particularly common in cirrhotic ascites.
+SBP is particularly common in ascites caused by hepatic cirrhosis.
 This infection can cause serious sequelae or death.
 The most common bacteria causing SBP are gram-negative Escherichia coli and Klebsiella pneumoniae and gram-positive Streptococcus pneumoniae; usually only a single organism is involved.

 Patients have symptoms and signs of ascites.
 Discomfort is usually present; it typically is diffuse, constant, and mild to moderate in severity.

 Signs of SBP may include fever, malaise, encephalopathy, worsening hepatic failure, and unexplained clinical deterioration.
 Peritoneal signs (eg, abdominal tenderness and rebound) are present but may be somewhat diminished by the presence of ascitic fluid.

 Clinical diagnosis of SBP can be difficult; diagnosis requires a high index of suspicion and liberal use of diagnostic paracentesis, including culture.
 Transferring ascitic fluid to blood culture media before incubation increases the sensitivity of culture to almost 70%.
-PMN count of > 250 cells/mcL (0.25 x 109/L) is diagnostic of SBP.
+Polymorphonuclear leukocyte (PMNs) count of > 250 cells/mcL (0.25 x 109/L) is diagnostic of SBP.
 The PMN count is the total number of white blood cells in the ascites by the percentage of neutrophils.
 Blood cultures are also indicated.
 Because SBP usually results from a single organism, finding mixed flora on culture suggests a perforated abdominal viscus or contaminated specimen.